-Complete a minimum of 18 units with a "C" grade or better from the following courses.
-Courses used to fulfill the general education requirements listed above may be counted as part of this 18-unit minimum. fulfill the g
+2. Complete a minimum of 18 units with a "C" grade or better from the following courses.
+Courses used to fulfill the general education requirements listed above may be counted as part of this 18-unit minimum.

 Students should complete a minimum of 18 units from the following social and behavioral science courses: